Antoine-marchais/DootBot/Readme.md

 # DootBot - A telegram dooting bot

-A Telegram bot hosted on GCP cloud functions, receiving updates from Telegram by webhook
+A Telegram bot hosted on GCP cloud functions and backed by firestore, receiving updates from Telegram by webhook

-## Setup
+## Local testing

 This bot uses nodejs and the node package manager to manage dependencies.
 To install required dependencies, run `npm install`

-## Local testing

 A local nodejs server can be run for local testing.
-To allow the bot to post messages, the bot token must be set as an environment variable:
+To allow the bot to post messages, the bot token must be set as an environment variable.
+Furthermore, a service account is used to access the firestore database.
+A key for the service account must be downloaded and its path set as an environment variable for authentication of the local server.
 ```
 export TOKEN=<your-bot-token>
+export GOOGLE_APPLICATION_CREDENTIALS=<path-to-key-file>
 ```

 The local server can be run with the following command: